Tegan and Sara: Tegan

-Tegan appeared on Against Me!'s song "Borne of the FM Waves of the Heart", and also appeared in the music video.
+Tegan appeared on Against Me!'s song "Borne of the FM Waves of the Heart" and in the music video.
 She also sang backing vocals on Rachael Cantu's "Saturday" from her Run All Night.

 In April 2008, Tegan wrote and recorded a song titled "His Love" at the request of Augusten Burroughs as a contribution to the audio version of his book A Wolf at the Table.
 The two headlined Spin's September 2008 Liner Notes benefit for Housing Works, a New York non-profit.
 Tegan sang with Jim Ward on his track "Broken Songs" and on the song "Contrails" by rapper Astronautalis, which appeared on his 2011 album This Is Our Science.
 She also appeared in the music video.
-Tegan was also featured in one of the songs off of Dan Mangan's new LP Unmake, titled "Forgetery Redux".
+Tegan was also featured in one of the songs from Dan Mangan's new LP Unmake, titled "Forgetery Redux".
 In 2017, Tegan was featured on Ria Mae's song "Broken".

 Sara

-Sara sings on the Reason's song "We're So Beyond This" and also appears in the music video.
+Sara sings in Reason's song "We're So Beyond This" and appears in the music video.
 She was featured on rapper/songwriter/producer Theophilus London's track "Why Even Try" from his 2011 Lovers Holiday EP.
 Sara appears on Jonathan Coulton's 2011 album Artificial Heart, providing vocals for the album's remake of the song "Still Alive", which Coulton wrote for Valve's game Portal.
 Sara covered Alicia Keys' "Try Sleeping with a Broken Heart" from Doveman's Burgundy Stain Sessions in 2011.
-In Kaki King's music video for "Pull Me Out Alive", Sara can be seen as well.
-Sara sang back-up vocals on two songs from former Smashing Pumpkins member James Iha's 2012 album Look to the Sky: "To Who Knows Where" and "Dream Tonight".
+In Kaki King's music video for "Pull Me Out Alive", Sara can also be seen.
+Sara sang backup vocals on two songs from former Smashing Pumpkins member James Iha's 2012 album Look to the Sky: "To Who Knows Where" and "Dream Tonight".

 Together

 In December 2010, Tegan and Sara collaborated with the Yellow Bird Project to produce a charity T-shirt.
-The shirt was designed by EE Storey with all profits benefiting FIERCE NYC, an organization that builds the leadership and power of LGBTQ communities in New York City.
+The shirt was designed by EE Storey, with all profits benefiting FIERCE NYC, an organization that builds the leadership and power of LGBTQ communities in New York City.

 Tegan and Sara have both ventured into songwriting for other artists.
-This includes two songs "A Hot Minute" and "The Worst" featured in Lisa Loeb's 2013 release No Fairy Tale.
+This includes two songs, "A Hot Minute" and "The Worst", featured in Lisa Loeb's 2013 release No Fairy Tale.
 Sara also co-wrote "Sweetie", which was included in the deluxe edition of Carly Rae Jepsen's album Kiss.

-They both feature on the single "Getaway," for VINCINT's debut album There Will Be Tears.
+They both feature on the single "Getaway" for VINCINT's debut album There Will Be Tears.